Vaccination and your child

 Vaccines are very safe.
 There are rarely reasons not to get vaccinated.

-- If your child is very sick when it’s time for a vaccine, talk to your doctor.
+If your child is very sick when it’s time for a vaccine, talk to your doctor or health care provider.

 How can I minimize the pain?

 Needles can hurt.
 To lessen the pain you can:

 - Apply a topical anesthetic (a cream that causes temporary numbness) an hour before getting the needle.
 You may have to confirm with your doctor what part of your child’s body the shot will be given (for example, the arm or the leg).
 Your pharmacist can help you find the cream.